In the Digital Era, How Are Harassing Phone Calls Still a Thing?

 Want to learn how to stop stalkers that refuse to leave your phone alone?
 Challenging as it may sound, DoNotPay makes it simple for you.

 DoNotPay is the first robot lawyer in the world, and it specializes in helping its users deal with legislative nightmares.
-The app is available on the web browser, or you can download it from AppStore.
+The app is available on the web browser.
 DoNotPay can help you cancel any subscription and get compensation for canceled flights.
 It can also save your card from additional charges after you forget to cancel your free trial.
 The app does that by providing you with a virtual credit card.
 If robocalls are harassing you, DoNotPay offers a feature called Robo Revenge that can help you get robocall revenge and fight back against them.

 When it comes to phone harassment—let us say you have a stalker that likes to burn out your phone battery by calling you repeatedly, every night, from 3 AM to 5 AM—DoNotPay has got you covered.